rtmatt/led-sockets/README.md

 From the project root, run
 `source .venv/bin/activate && python src/client.py`
 The green and red LEDs should turn on.
 Once the client connects to the server, the red LED should turn off.
+## Supervisor
+At this point, the script will stop running once the ssh session closes.
+By adding supervisor, the script can be run on boot and restart if it crashes.
+Before proceeding, make sure the server is running as described above and ideally run by supervisor.
+* check if supervisor is installed `which supervisorctl`
+* install supervisor if it's not installed already `sudo apt install supervisor`
+* create a config file
+  `sudo cp resources/supervisor/led-sockets-client.conf.example /etc/supervisor/conf.d/led-sockets-client.conf`
+    * edit the file `/etc/supervisor/conf.d/led-sockets-client.conf` to set the `directory` and `stdout_logfile` values using the proper absolute paths
+* run supervisor
+    * `sudo supervisorctl`
+    * `reread`
+    * `start processname:*` where `processname` is the name of the process output from status call
+        * if you ever need to restart or stop the process, use `restart processname` or `stop processname`.
+You'll need to restart the process following any updates to `server.py`
+    * `status` to check the status of the process
+    * `exit`

 # Web Installation
 * drop the `public/index.html` file into your web root